mharmanani/mediprompt/README.md

-# mediprompt
-MediPrompt: A Domain Specific Language for Prompting Medical Foundation Models
+# MediPrompt: A Domain Specific Language for Prompting Medical Foundation Models